davidjimenezanca/Example_Spring-Data-Redis/README.md

 - [Java 8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [Maven 2+](https://maven.apache.org/)

-### Starting the application
+## Starting the application

-As first step start Redis DB: the configuration is done for local Redis server.
+As first step start the installation of Redis DB.
+Configuration is done for local Redis server.

-After that you can start the application using maven:
+After that you can start this application using maven:

 mvn camel:run